-Amazon Web Services (AWS) was founded in 2006 as an extension of Amazon.com’s internal infrastructure to serve its online retail operations.
-AWS was among the first to provide a pay-as-you-go cloud computing model, which grows up to give customers with as much processing, storage, or throughput as they need.
+Amazon Web Services (AWS) was established in 2006 as an offshoot of Amazon.com’s internal infrastructure to facilitate its online retail operations.
+AWS was one of the pioneers in offering a pay-as-you-go cloud computing model, which can be scaled up to provide customers with the necessary processing power, storage space, or data throughput they require.

 What does AWS/ML development entail?

 Amazon Web Services’ machine learning capabilities enable businesses to accurately anticipate and gain insights from data while reducing the operational burden to optimise the user experience.
 With AWS, organisations can make the most of their machine learning and artificial intelligence endeavours at every step of the journey with a comprehensive suite of services, infrastructure, and implementation tools.

 Holding an Amazon Web Services (AWS) certification can open the door to a world of lucrative career opportunities.
 By obtaining an AWS accreditation, you are able to demonstrate your expertise in the field and have the confidence that comes with a secure job.
 With your AWS certification, you can apply for a wide range of positions that are in high demand and offer competitive salaries.
 The following are some of the top job opportunities available to those with an AWS certification:

 - As an AWS Cloud Architect, you will be responsible for providing technical leadership, liaising between clients and engineers, and leading the implementation of new technologies.
 You will be the bridge between stakeholders and technical leadership, interfacing directly with engineers and clients to ensure that all new technologies are effectively incorporated.
 Furthermore, you will be responsible for designing and developing technical solutions for clients in accordance with their requirements.